-The present study describes a novel approach to phenotype recognition in children with wheeze and cough using LCA.
-By applying this method to data on respiratory symptoms and physiological measurements from a population-based child-hood cohort, three wheeze phenotypes and two cough phenotypes were identified.
+This paper describes a novel approach to phenotype recognition in children with wheeze and cough using latent class analysis (LCA).
+By applying this method to data on respiratory symptoms and physiological measurements from a population-based childhood cohort, we identified three wheeze phenotypes and two cough phenotypes.
 These phenotypes were predictive of outcomes at school age and later childhood.
-What distinguishes these entities from previously used phenotypes is that they were derived directly from data, rather than defined a priori, and that they account for multiple disease dimensions.
+What distinguishes these entities from previously used phenotypes is that they are derived directly from data, rather than defined a priori, and that they account for multiple disease dimensions.

-LCA as a multidimensional clustering technique
+LCA as multidimensional clustering technique

-Historically, clinicians have refined diagnosis by resolving complex diseases into discrete, clinically useful subsets.
-These subsets, referred to as disease phenotypes, provide a way of classifying patients into groups of individuals with similar disease characteristics.
-In the present study, phenotypes were treated as unknown and were derived from the observed heterogeneity in a sample of symptomatic children.
+Historically, clinicians have refined diagnosis by resolving complex diseases into discrete clinically useful subsets.
+These subsets, which we refer to as disease phenotypes, provide a way of classifying patients into groups of individuals with similar disease characteristics.
+In this study phenotypes were treated as unknown and were derived from the observed heterogeneity in a sample of symptomatic children.
 The chosen technique, LCA, can be interpreted as a form of cluster analysis.
 It has, however, important advantages over algorithmic clustering techniques such as hierarchical or k-means clustering.
-First, it is based on a formal statistical model that can readily accommodate features measured in different modes (categorical, continuous or count variables).
-Secondly, the algorithm typically used to fit such models was designed to deal with missing values [26].
-Thus, these models meet major challenges of real-life epidemiological and clinical data.
-Thirdly, the resulting clusters are not rigid in the sense that each individual is assigned to just one class.
-Rather, each individual can be assigned to various classes with differing probabilities.
-This soft form of classification more closely corresponds to the clinical situation, where some patients have features common to more than one condition.
-In the present study sample, the majority of children could clearly be classified into one of the phenotypes, i.e. with a high probability, but for a minority of children there remained some ambiguity.
-A possible downside of this approach is that the method does not directly produce clear-cut diagnostic rules for the clinical setting.
-However, once phenotype definitions obtained by this technique are validated, for instance by application of the model to independent data sets, the results can be translated into simplified diagnostic algorithms.
+First, it is based on a formal statistical model which can readily accommodate features measured in different modes (categorical, continuous or count variables).
+Second, the algorithm which is typically used to fit these models was designed to deal with missing values [27].
+These models thus meet major challenges of real-life epidemiological and clinical data.
+Third, the resulting clusters are not rigid in the sense that each individual is assigned to just one class.
+Rather each individual can be assigned to various classes with differing probabilities.
+This soft form of classification more closely corresponds to the clinical situation where some patients have features common to more than one condition.
+In our sample, we found that the majority of children could clearly be classified into one of the phenotypes, that is with a high probability, but that for a minority of children there remained some ambiguity.
+A possible downside of our approach is that this method does not directly produce clear-cut diagnostic rules for the clinical setting.
+However, once phenotype definitions obtained by this technique are validated, for instance by application of the model to independent datasets, results can be translated into simplified diagnostic algorithms in a further stage.